MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 4 - Last lines of a file
 The script uses the tail command with the -n option to display the last 10 lines for a file

+## I'd prefer the first ones actually
+The script uses the head command with the -n option to display the first 10 lines for a file